Code of Conduct

 d) committing sexual assault;

-e) trafficking in weapons and/or in illegal drugs and/or possession of weapons and/or illegal drugs for the purpose of trafficking;
+e) trafficking in weapons, cannabis and/or in illegal drugs and/or possessing weapons, cannabis and/or illegal drugs for the purpose of trafficking;

 f) committing robbery;